| Peaks to Prairies Home

 EPA Definition

-The concept of pollution prevention is broadly applicable--a tool to accomplish
+of Pollution Prevention The concept of pollution prevention is broadly applicable--a tool to accomplish

 many environmental tasks.
 Pollution prevention requires a cultural change--one